sijal001/Yoga_Pose_Detection/README.md

 <p align="justify">
 We are using the MediaPipe one of the cutting edge tech to detect the body position and as for classification its RandomForest, an Machine Learning model which help produce a great result.
 We came up with many conclusions, as we also tired to attemt many different models to completed the project.
-Inluding CNN model, and Neural Network model which is stated to be very advance and perfered Neural Network AI model for most of the digital visual analysis.
+Inluding CNN model, and Neural Network model which is stated to be very advance and prefered Neural Network AI model for most of the digital visual analysis.
 </p>

 <br/>